What Should I Avoid Doing in Thailand?

 No Kissing in Public

 Holding hands or putting your arm around a loved in public one is fine.
-Go to any shopping mall and you’ll see Thai couples doing this all the time nowadays.
+Go to any shopping mall and you’ll see straight and gay Thai couples doing this all the time nowadays.
 Although it is a relatively new thing.

 Avoid Cheap Buckets of Alcohol